Policy Learning with Asymmetric Counterfactual Utilities: Preliminaries

 We focus on deterministic individualized policies $\pi:\mathcal{X} \to \{0,1\}$ that assign a binary treatment decision to individual units according to their characteristics $X \in \mathcal{X}$.
 To learn optimal policies from the observed data, we consider a utility function $u(d; y_1, y_0)$ that encodes the utility for taking treatment decision $d$ for a unit in principal stratum $(y_1,y_0)$.
 Crucially, this utility function depends on the values of \emph{both} potential outcomes.
 This contrasts with the standard utility function $u(d; y)$, which only depends on the realized potential outcome $Y_i(d)=y$ under the decision $d$.
+We measure the overall quality of a policy $\pi$ by its expected utility (also called the \emph{value} or \emph{social welfare}),